 There are three main types of reef.
 There are barrier reefs, atolls, and fringing reefs.

 If coral reefs were to disappear, it wouldn’t just be marine life that suffers.
 Humans would feel the impact – as mentioned, jobs would be lost, huge amounts of tourism would disappear, and we’d even lose access to a massive food source.

 You can generally split coral into soft or hard types.
 However, all coral is very sensitive, which is why pollution is so devastating.
-Even a slight increase in temperature can kill off coral.
+Even a slight increase in temperature can kill off the coral.

 Coral reefs will be crucial in the fight against global warming, too.
 These huge living forests provide an incredible amount of CO2 to the oceans, but at the same time, they are brilliant regulators.
-Without them, things would hot up a lot quicker.
+Without them, things would heat up a lot quicker.